annadeen2/data-analysis-housing-insecurity/README.md

 - Needed to join the unemployment data to Zillow Observed Rent Index (ZORI) for full picture of an area.
 (ZORI is a smoothed measure of the typical observed market rate rent across a given region.)

 #### Part 2.1: Vlookup to Fuzzy merge datasets
-- Used vlookup to merge the cleaning work Jessica did with `Unemployment-data-file` with 'Zip_ZORI_AllHomesPlusMultifamily_SSA` based on zipcodes in `fullunemp` tab.
-The vlookup can be seen in the 'ZORIpct_Vlookup'column.
+- Used vlookup to merge `Output/unemployment-zip_dec_2020.csv` with `Data/Zip_ZORI_AllHomesPlusMultifamily_SSA.xlsx` based on zipcodes in `fullunemp` tab.
+The vlookup can be seen in the `ZORIpct_Vlookup` column.

 #### Part 2.2: Determining ZORI Percent % Change
-- In 'ZORIpct_change' tab, determined the percent % from average ZORI values through August from 2014 and 2021.
-The result can be seen in 'pctchange_2014to2021' column.
+- In `ZORIpct_change` tab, determined the percent % from average ZORI values through August from 2014 and 2021.
+The result can be seen in `pctchange_2014to2021` column.

 #### Part 2.3: Zipcodes most frequently in the worst 100 for unemployment
 - Counted the most zipcodes which showed up most frequently in our unemployment data using a countif formula.
 The countif can be seen in 'count_of_top100unemployment' column.

 #### Part 2.4: Focused in on target Zipcodes
-- Based on the countif for frequency in top 100 worst unemployment rates and the ZORI median value, we determined that we would focus on zipcode 11207, the neighborhood of East New York in Brooklyn, with 10458, the neighborhood of Belmont in the Bronx, and 11435, the neighborhood of Jamacia in Queens as back ups.
+- Based on the countif for frequency in top 100 worst unemployment rates and the ZORI median value, we determined that we would focus on zipcode 11207, the neighborhood of East New York in Brooklyn, with 10458, the neighborhood of Belmont in the Bronx, and 11435, the neighborhood of Jamaica in Queens as back ups.

 ## Outputs

-The notebooks output this Jupyter Notebook which contains 1.1 to 1.7: `unemployment-zip_dec_2020.csv` (`Output/unemployment-zip_dec_2020.csv`)
+The notebooks output this Jupyter Notebook which contains 1.1 to 1.7: `Output/unemployment-zip_dec_2020.csv` (`Output/unemployment-zip_dec_2020.csv`)
-The notebooks output this spreadsheet which contains 2.1 to 2.6 (all analysis on the Googlesheet): [`https://docs.google.com/spreadsheets/d/1PV6VLQCc8OjDQaQYwmTnZX43krsblKHOzeeOh8_C78A/edit?usp=sharing`]
+The notebooks output this spreadsheet which contains 2.1 to 2.6 (all analyses are on this [Google sheet](`https://docs.google.com/spreadsheets/d/1PV6VLQCc8OjDQaQYwmTnZX43krsblKHOzeeOh8_C78A/edit?usp=sharing`).

 ## Running the analysis yourself